ev3lessons/FLL-Tutorials/en/CoachCorner/_posts/2022-11-01-Recommendation-List.markdown

 layout: post
 language: "en"
 image: "assets/images/CoachCorner/Resources.png"
-title: "Seshan Brothers' Recommended List"
+title: "Useful Resources"
 minidescription: "This article is a compilation of resources available to MINDSTORMS users whether you are participating in a competition, building for fun or teaching robotics at a school."
 categories: [ Getting Started, Resources ]
 tag: CoachCorner
 featured: false
-author: SeshanBrothers
+author: Arvind Seshan
 ---
 ---
-While we have a lot of resources on our site, we don't have everything.
-There are lots of good resources around.
-We thought we would share resources other than on our own site that we think will be helpful to others.
-While the list is not an endorsement of any one resource over the other, we did make sure that every resource reflects our own mission and philosophy.
+Here is a list of useful resources for your season.

 There are also other alternative lists that might be helpful: <a href="http://www.damienkee.com/lego-mindstorms-resources/">Damien Kee</a>, <a href="http://stemrobotics.cs.pdx.edu/node/2837"> STEMRobotics</a>, and <a href="http://www.legoengineering.com/online-training-courses/">Lego Engineering</a>.

 We will update this guide as we find and review resources.

 ### FIRST LEGO League Challenge Materials
-<a href="http://www.firstlegoleague.org/challenge#block-block-19">SUPERPOWEREDChallenge</a>: Build Instructions, Setup Instructions, Challenge Guide, and Updates<br>
+<a href="https://www.firstlegoleague.org/season#resources">SUPERPOWEREDChallenge</a>: Build Instructions, Robot Game Rulebook, and Updates<br>
 <a href="https://fllblog.wordpress.com">FIRST LEGO League Blog</a><br>
-<a href="http://www.firstlegoleague.org/sites/default/files/into-orbit/first-lego-league-rubrics.pdf">SUPERPOWERED Rubrics</a><br>
+<a href="https://firstinspiresst01.blob.core.windows.net/first-energize/fll-challenge/fll-challenge-superpowered-rubrics.pdf">SUPERPOWERED Rubrics</a><br>
-<a href="http://www.firstlegoleague.org/sites/default/files/into-orbit/first-lego-league-rubrics.pdf">SUPERPOWERED Juding Flowchart</a><br>
+<a href="https://firstinspiresst01.blob.core.windows.net/first-energize/fll-challenge/fll-challenge-superpowered-judging-session-flowchart.pdf">SUPERPOWERED Judging Flowchart</a><br>

 ### Free Curriculum by LEGO Education
 Look at the built-in lessons in the EV3 Programming Software and the SPIKE Prime software that you installed on your computer.